 The returned vapour can be routed to the storage vessel from which product is exported.
-This enables high loading rates to be achieved, but can be impractical/uneconomic over large distances, particularly if fans/blowers are required to boost the pressure in the vapour return pipeline.
-Returning vapours to the storage vessel gives rise to the risk of a storage vessel being sent off-spec by contaminated returned vapours.
+This enables high loading rates to be achieved but can be impractical/uneconomic over large distances, particularly if fans/blowers are required to boost the pressure in the vapour return pipeline.
+Returning vapours to the storage vessel give rise to the risk of a storage vessel being sent off-spec by contaminated returned vapours.

-An alternative is to route the returned vapour to a local flare/vent system, with a pressure controller in the vapour return line to back-pressure the tanker.
+An alternative is to route the returned vapor to a local flare/vent system, with a pressure controller in the vapor return line to back-pressure the tanker.

 When pumping LPG onto a tanker is complete, stripping of the loading arm(s) is usually achieved as follows:

-- The loading arm/manifold is de-pressured into to a dedicated closed sump, from which the drainings vaporise (with heating as required) into the vapour return system.
+- The loading arm/manifold is de-pressured into a dedicated closed sump, from which the drainings vaporize (with heating as required) into the vapor return system.

-- The loading arm/manifold is purged with nitrogen to remove hydrocarbon vapours.
+- The loading arm/manifold is purged with nitrogen to remove hydrocarbon vapors.
 Nitrogen purging is often carried out before connecting the loading arm, in order to remove air.

 Many of the considerations applicable to loading arms for products stored under pressure also apply to the design of loading arms for refrigerated (or semi-refrigerated) LPG, and for other products stored at below ambient temperature.

-An additional design consideration for loading arms handling (semi) refrigerated products is the provision of a liquid return line to permit chilldown of the supply system prior to loading.
+Additional design consideration for loading arms handling (semi) refrigerated products is the provision of a liquid return line to permit the chill down of the supply system prior to loading.

 Marine Loading Arms are Designed as per OCIMF (Oil Companies International Marine Forum) guidelines.